thunklife/thunklife.github.io/_drafts/learn-lambda-with-me-pt1.md

 ###Function Application
-The **function-application** or just **apply** function will probably be more familiar to most JavaScript developers because the concept is not too dissimilar to callbacks.
+The **function-application** or just **apply** function will probably be more familiar to most JavaScript developers because we're so used to passing around functions for callbacks..

 The **function-application** function has this form: ```λf.λa.(f a)```